mrangel-jr/mobile-cards/README.md

   ```
 ## Platforms tested

-The app was tested in Android plataform using Expo on smaartphone.
+The app was tested in Android plataform using Expo on smartphone.
 To install Expo on smartphone, download Expo at Play Store.

 ## Updating to New Releases